 Great Bowden Academy: our curriculum story

 The content of the school’s curriculum and the development of skills to access and enrich it have always been at the heart of Great Bowden Academy’s teaching and learning.
 In late 2018 we began a complete review of our curriculum, working in partnership with other teachers across Learn Academies Trust.
 Our new curriculum is a work in progress: it will change over time and we are happy that it will do so.
-This document tells you a little about it.

 Sitting in the middle of an ancient village, with the former school building in use as the preschool, our setting and the local environment provide us with a rich heritage and place in which to learn.
 We used this resource as a starting point for learning.
 Our curriculum starts in the first years of school with local history and geography and habitats, and weaves the stories and themes found in what is familiar to the children through different places and times as they move through the school.